Stratio/stratio-connector-sparkSQL/README.md

 Requirements
 ------------

+Stratio HBase connector must be downloaded from  [here] (<https://github.com/Stratio/hbase>) and installed with

+    hbase/

+    > mvn clean install

 Stratio SparkSQL must be installed and started.
 [Crossdata] (<https://github.com/Stratio/crossdata>) is needed in order to interact with this connector.

 Compiling Stratio SparkSQL Connector